inconsistent-dg/AC-Modding/ACNH/NHSE.md

 <big>**Editing Flags**</big>

 Clicking on `Edit Player...` and then `Edit Flags` will allow you to change your player flags.
 Flags keep track of what you have done/completed during your playthrough.
 They're true/false statements, 0 being false and 1 being true.
 So to enable a flag, set it to 1, and to disable it set it to 0.
-No matter what, as always, it's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that arent known about right now, which could potentially mess up your save.
+No matter what, as always, it's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that aren't known about right now, which could potentially mess up your save.

 ```
 Terraforming:                 513, 565-574, 644